romainFan3466/vwamApp/README.md

 Configuration
 -------

 This project uses GruntJs which is a task manager.
-To Create a nice build and export it on you server (I use an FTP server, but you can modify the following files if you wish), you have to configure config/appConfig.json :
+To Create a nice build and export it on you server (I use a FTP server, but you can modify the following files if you wish), you have to configure config/appConfig.json :

     {
 	"targets" : {